Definition:

 – Reduces losses associated with out-of-season items

-10. Partnerships with third parties
+10. Partnerships with third parties:

 Benefits for e-commerce:

-– Increase in customer satisfaction and loyalty
+– Increased customer satisfaction and loyalty

-– Improvement of the brand image as environmentally responsible
+– Improved brand image as environmentally responsible

 – Compliance with environmental regulations